Me and My Girl (TV series): Filming

 As was common at the time, most of the programme was shot in studio sets at London Weekend Television's South Bank studios.
 Most of the action revolves around the locations of the Harrap family home and Eyecatchers offices.
 Outdoor scenes were filmed in London.
 The Harraps’ family home was located in Little Venice, London and there are scenes filmed by the canal and the junction of Blomfield Road and Westbourne Terrace Road.
 The Eyecatchers office is in Covent Garden and there are scenes filmed in this area.

-The opening sequence was filmed at Three Cliffs Bay, Gower.